Gordon Guggisberg: Honours and family

-Guggisberg was a tall and athletic figure, as a young man very handsome, and always of impressive and dignified presence.
-His personality was attractive and inspiring.
+Guggisberg was tall and athletic.
 He was for some years captain of the Royal Engineers' cricket eleven and played a first-class cricket match for the Marylebone Cricket Club in 1905.
 He was also a fine player of polo, racquets, golf, and football.
 He was created a Companion of the Order of St Michael and St George in 1908 and a Knight Commander in the same Order in 1922.
 He was made a Chevalier of the Legion of Honour in 1917.